Nyzl/cj-data/README.md

 ## Acknowledgments

-@MrAlecJohnson for helping with the alpha of this codebase and for being a general sounding board throughout the development.
+[Alec Johnson](https://github.com/MrAlecJohnson) for helping with the alpha of this codebase and for being a general sounding board throughout the development.